tusen-ai/naive-ui/CONTRIBUTING.md

 - Don't use Chinese punctuation in English docs.
 - Don't write changelogs in a released version.
 - When rebase the branch, pay attention to whether it is placed in the released version.
-- Add 2.37.0 to the version of the API table.
+- Add NEXT_VERSION to the version of the API table.

 For Example: